The Probabilistic Foundations of Surveillance Failure: From False Alerts to Structural Bias: Effective Dimensionality Under Correlation: Technical Details

 \subsection{Connections to Multiple Testing}

-This effective dimension reduction connects surveillance analysis to multiple-testing corrections in genomics \citep{nyholt2004} and neuroimaging \citep{worsley1996}, where similar correlation structures require Bonferroni-type corrections scaled by $k_{\text{eff}}$ rather than the nominal number of tests $k$.
+This effective dimension reduction connects surveillance analysis to multiple-testing corrections in genomics~\cite{nyholt2004,liji2005,uffelmann2021} and neuroimaging~\cite{worsley1996,friston1994,nichols2003}, where similar correlation structures require Bonferroni-type corrections scaled by $k_{\mathrm{eff}}$ rather than the nominal number of tests $k$.
 The mathematics forces system designers to confront the limited information content of nominally ``big'' data: more observations do not guarantee more information when those observations are highly correlated.

 \begin{remark}[Overdispersion as System Weakness] Correlation-induced overdispersion represents a fundamental vulnerability in screening systems.
 Positive correlation makes extreme events (high match counts) more probable than the independent Poisson model predicts, accelerating the onset of false-alert saturation.
-System designers cannot escape this by collecting more data; additional correlated observations provide diminishing marginal information while accumulating the same false-positive burden.
-While our analysis uses effective degrees of freedom as a heuristic to quantify correlation effects, the qualitative conclusion is robust: positive correlation always weakens concentration, making false alerts more likely than independence would suggest. \end{remark}
+Critically, system designers cannot escape this by collecting more data: additional correlated observations provide diminishing marginal information while accumulating the same false-positive burden. \end{remark}